Inclusive Top 50 UK Employers Judges

 The Inclusive Top 50 UK Employers | Founder & CEO

-Paul Sesay is the Founder and Chief Executive Oﬃcer of the National Diversity Awards, Excellence in Diversity Awards, Welsh Diversity Awards, The Diversity Group and events company I Spoil U Media Limited since 2006.
+Paul Sesay is the Founder and Chief Executive Officer of the Inclusive Top 50 UK Employers, National Diversity Awards, Inclusive Companies Awards and The Diversity Group since 2006.
 Paul’s business acumen has mainly been with a social focus.

 Graeme K Whippy